Optimize Your Repetitions to Accelerate Your Language Learning (Part 2)

-This works well at first — you’re no longer forgetting everything you learn.
+It works well at first — you no longer forget everything you learn.
 But very soon it becomes a nightmare.

 After you exceed about 1000 words, reviewing your vocabulary starts taking more and more time.
 And how do you know EXACTLY which words you should review or pay more attention to?

 Usually, after no more than a few months, you throw your notebook into the darkest corner of your room and try to swallow the bitter taste of defeat.